estebanmunchjones2019/nodemailer-form-article/Readme.md

 This way, requests on the browser can only be done from your deployed app and not from other URLs.

-If you redeploy your cloud function after changing the `cors` config, and you run your app locally on `localhost:3000`, you should see the following the error on the console on Chrome dev tools when submiting the form:
+If you redeploy your cloud function after changing the `cors` config, and you run your app locally on `localhost:3000`, you should see the following error on the console on your browser dev tools when submiting the form:

 ````bash
 Access to fetch at 'https://us-central1-nodemailer-form-8fdf0.cloudfunctions.net/sendEmail' from origin 'http://localhost:3000' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.
 ````

-If you filll in the form form your deployed app URL, you shouldn't see any error related to CORS.
-This would prove that the `cors` config change was done successfully.
+But, if you filll in the form from your deployed app URL, you shouldn't see any error related to CORS.
+This would prove that the `cors` config change was successfully done.

 **That was all!** It was a long tutorial, but now, you can feel more confident and apply this for a contact form in your next project!

-**Happy coding and have fun!**
+**Happy coding!**